I’ve been meaning to write this post for a while.

 I started to notice severe breakage in my hair a little over two years ago, which would have been a little over two years into my no ‘poo ways.
 I started finding sections of hair that were only about 3-4 inches long on the top of my head along my part.

-At first, I thought it was all due to a bad experience involving a vacuum cleaner and my hair.
+At first, I thought it was all due to a bad experience I had while using a vacuum with my hair down.
 I still feel that the vacuum cleaner fiasco had a lot to do with the sudden breakage that started.
 I mean, you’re not doing your hair any favors by letting it get sucked into a vacuum and tightly coiled around the spinning brush while frantically yelling and trying to get the thing turned off.

 I realized, however, that it wasn’t just the vacuum cleaner accident that was causing the breakage when sections that didn’t get caught in the vacuum started breaking off just as short as the others.
 Months later I read this article from my friend Kristen of Taming Rapunzel and I recognized that what happened to her client was exactly what happened to me.